-Full payment of a student account is due at the day of enrollment.
+Full payment of a student account is due by the end of the first day of classes.
 MCC accepts payment in the form of cash, check, money order, or credit/debit card.
 On-line credit card payments may be made from MCC's web site, www.mccks.edu.
 From the home page, look for the phrase "Student Services" near the bottom of the page.
 Clicking on the phrase "One Time Payment" will forward you to a secure website where you may enter your payment information.